jongio/azure-mcp/docs/new-command.md

 ```

 ### Integration Tests
-Areas requiring test resource deployment should add a bicep template, `tests/test-resources.bicep`,  to their area directory.
-If additional logic needs to be performed after resource deployment, but before any live tests are run, add a `test-resources-post.ps1` in the same directory.
+Azure service commands requiring test resource deployment must add a bicep template, `tests/test-resources.bicep`, to their area directory.
+Additionally, all Azure service commands must include a `test-resources-post.ps1` file in the same directory, even if it contains only the basic template without custom logic.
 See `/areas/storage/tests/test-resources.bicep` and `/areas/storage/tests/test-resources-post.ps1` for canonical examples.

 #### Live Test Resource Infrastructure